 For non-medical students who have already completed their undergraduate degree (BSc, BA, etc.) and a Masters degree (MSc, MA, etc.) to allow them to undertake a PhD course at a NZ University.
 Usually 2 scholarships are granted each year; each scholarship is for 3 years.

 Please submit an electronic copy of the form to firstname.lastname@example.org.
 Details of subjects studied and grades obtained to date should be attached to the application form.
 Doctoral Scholarships are personal awards and emphasis will be placed on the candidate and their potential to develop during the period of the scholarship.
 The research project itself is clearly important and sufficient detail needs to be provided to demonstrate the intrinsic value of the project per se.
 The format for this part of the proposal is stated on the application form and should include a description of the applicant’s research interests, reasons for the particular supervisor or department and a structured outline of the proposed project.

 Neurological Foundation Wrightson Postdoctoral Fellowship

 Application for the Neurological Foundation Wrightson Postdoctoral Fellowship closes on April 1 and September 1 each year.

-For those who have completed a PhD and wish to develop their research further.
-This work can be undertaken at either NZ or overseas universities or hospitals.
+For those who have completed a PhD and wish to undertake full-time research at institutions outside New Zealand.
 Two years tenure.

 Applications should be made on the Neurological Foundation’s application form.
 Please submit an electronic copy of the form to: email@example.com.
 Applicants are advised of the outcome of their application early in December.

 Neurological Foundation Chapman Research Fellowship